Exercise: Powernap

 Maybe we need to add a little protocol here to be able to tell the client part of the file existed or not.

-Inspiration from the HTTP protocol: First line of the response could be "200 OK" or "404 File not found".
+Inspiration from the HTTP protocol: First line of the response could be "200 OK"

 The file should exist (at least the registry says so ...), but what if it does not?